Project Details -

 Health Care Theme

-- To develop a dashboard that visually represents the trajectory of PROs for patients with RA in a way that is meaningful to patients and clinicians.
+- Develop a dashboard that visually represents the trajectory of PROs for patients with RA in a way that is meaningful to patients and clinicians.

-- To implement a dashboard to visualize PROs in RA in real time, in two healthcare systems.
+- Implement a dashboard to visualize PROs for RA in real-time.

-- To evaluate the effect of the PRO dashboard on quality of care and health outcomes in RA in a pragmatic trial across two institutions.
+- Evaluate the effect of the PRO dashboard on quality of care and health outcomes.